repowerednl/marloes/docs/adr/0003-battery-degradation.md

 ## Context

 The `battery_degradation` function in `agents/battery.py` which linearly degrades a battery to 60% performance based on the total lifetime should be justified.
+Just a year; barely any degradation.
+Also shortly justify electrolyser here.

 ## Decision